pragmatic-data/pragmatic-data-platform/QUICK_START.md

 ## 5. The Delivery Layer: Preparing Data for Consumers

 The Delivery Layer is the final stage, where data is prepared for specific consumers and use cases.
 It acts as the "shop front" of the data platform, providing clean, reliable, and easy-to-use data products.
 These models are typically lightweight views or tables that act as stable interfaces, enforcing clear data contracts with their users.

 ### Step 5.1: Dimensions (`DIM_`)

 Dimensions provide descriptive context.

-They are typically kept simple, selecting from a refined model.
+They are typically simple, but often quite wide, selecting from a refined model.
+Try to limit the interface you expose to what is really needed by the users.

 **File: `models/03_delivery/marts/portfolio_analysis/DIM_PORTFOLIOS.sql`**